MouradRashwan/LinkedList-library/README.md

-# LinkedList generic data structure library written in C.
+# LinkedList is a generic data structure library written in C.